 - Blush & Bronzer are good for 18 months.
-They are powders that is not applied to your eyes.
-Toss once they change texture when applied, the dry out or the colour is off.
+They are powders that are not applied to your eyes.
+Toss once they change texture when applied, they dry out or the colour is off.

 - Cream Blush is good for 12 months.
 When the texture, colour and odour change it is time to toss.

 - Eye shadow is good for 18 months.
-Toss once it becomes dry, application is harder and the colour changes.
+Toss once it becomes dry, doesn't apply as smoothly or the colour changes.